Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Lagrangian torus fibrations on blowups of toric varieties

-However, it is more useful for our purposes to think of the affine structure on $B$ as related to that of the moment polytope $\Delta_V\times\R_+$ of $V\times\C$.
-Indeed, away from a tubular neighborhood of $\Pi'\times (0,\epsilon)$ the Lagrangian torus fibration $\pi$ coincides with the standard toric fibration on $V\times\C$:
+Because the fibration $\pi$ has non-trivial monodromy around $B^{sing}$, the only globally defined affine coordinate on $B$ is the last coordinate $\lambda$ (the moment map of the $S^1$-action); other affine coordinates are only defined over subsets of $B\setminus B^{sing}$, i.e.\ in the complement of certain cuts.
+Our preferred choice for such a description relates the affine structure on $B$ to the moment polytope $\Delta_V\times\R_+$ of $V\times\C$.
+Namely, away from a tubular neighborhood of $\Pi'\times (0,\epsilon)$ the Lagrangian torus fibration $\pi$ coincides with the standard toric fibration on $V\times\C$:

 \begin{proposition} Outside of the support of $\chi$ (a tubular neighborhood of the exceptional divisor $E$), the K\"ahler form $\omega_{\epsilon}$ is equal to $p^*\omega_{V\times\C}$, and the moment map of the $S^1$-action is the standard one $\mu_X(\x,y)=\pi|y|^2$.
 Moreover, outside of $\pi(\mathrm{supp}\,\chi)$, the fibers of the Lagrangian fibration $\pi$ are standard product tori, i.e.\ they are the preimages by $p$ of the orbits of the $T^{n+1}$-action in $V\times\C$. \end{proposition}